Mitacs logo with stylized blue text and an abstract symbol on the left, ending with a green circle containing a blue plus sign.

 Profile Creation – Academic Supervisor

 After signing in, fill in the required fields (Figure 1).
-Academic Supervisors will be asked to upload a resume.
+Academic Supervisors will be asked to upload a resume in PDF format.
 All eligible post-secondary institutions should be found in the Organization menu.
 If not, please contact us using the contact us option in the portal or email [email protected] for support.

 A web form titled Your details with fields for personal and professional information including name, contact type, organization, faculty, and job title.
 A red alert asks users to complete all mandatory sections before proceeding.